Gateways

 Research and evaluation

-The mobile clinic’s operations allow DocTocToc’s team to conduct research, principally on proximity health services aimed at vulnerable families, health inequities and barriers in access to healthcare for children aged 0 to 5.
+The mobile clinic’s operations allow DocTocToc’s team to conduct research, mainly on local health services aimed at supporting vulnerable families, and overcoming health inequities and barriers to healthcare access for children aged 0 to 5.

 Knowledge translation and advocacy

-DocTocToc’s team is committed to sharing knowledge gathered on the field thanks to the mobile clinic.
-Publications, conferences, advice, guidance and other presentations seek to help the community better understand the barriers in access to healthcare faced by young children and develop better ways to serve families in situations of vulnerability.
+DocTocToc’s team is committed to sharing knowledge gathered in the field by the mobile clinic.
+Publications, conferences, professional advice, guidance and other forms of outreach seek to inform the community about barriers to healthcare access that vulnerable families may experience and to develop better ways to support their young children.